• Home

 • Blog

-Online counselling & psychotherapyOnline counselling & psychotherapyOnline counselling & psychotherapy
+Online counselling and psychotherapyOnline counselling and psychotherapyOnline counselling and psychotherapy

 Anxiety

-Anxiety has become a broad term that can mean different things to different people and the experience of anxiety can be different for each of us too.
-Some people may feel the classic symptoms of a racing heart, sweating and an intense feeling of fear but for others, it may feel like a general sense of unease or a vague sense that something isn't quite right.
+The experience of anxiety is different for everyone.
+Some people may feel the classic symptoms of a racing heart, sweating, shaking and an intense feeling of fear but for others, it may feel like a general sense of unease or a vague sense that something isn't quite right.

 Anxiety actually has a very useful function and is our body's in-built alarm system.
-It enables us to 'fight' if we're under attack or gives us the power to run away, 'flight' from something dangerous, so it's actually trying to protect us.
+It enables us to 'fight' if we're under attack or gives us the power to run away 'flight' from something dangerous.

-Most of the time, however, we're not under attack or in a dangerous situation but our mind and our nervous system goes into overdrive and tells us that we are, so it sends us thoughts, feelings and physical sensations that can feel really intense and overwhelming.
+Most of the time, however, we're not under attack or in a dangerous situation but our mind and our nervous system goes into overdrive and tells us that we are, sending us thoughts, feelings and physical sensations that can feel really intense and overwhelming.

 You might experience anxiety in some of the following ways: